donbluengmi/ERC20SafetyLockExtension/README.md

     }
 ```
 Sadly even simpler implementation is not possible, since the setlockadrress function relies on calling the ERC20 approve function, so that inheritance from a parent contract would not be possible.
+Explanation on all the functions can be found in the solidity file.

 ## Design Choices and detailed Explanation